Alastairrd/GGJ-2024---The-Grim-World-of-Dr.-Clown/README.md

 # JamSmiths2024

-For anyone wondering why it's a mess, for most of us it was a first time using unity, and we had many issues dealing with merge conflicts in the unity project files.
+For anyone wondering about the mess of packages, for most of us it was a first time using unity, and we had many issues dealing with merge conflicts in the unity project files.
 We managed to put this repo to great use as a tool for sharing the assets and packages of updates, and successfully made for many of us our first game, within the 48 hours.